-- 1. Disconnect signal switch wires from terminals on instrument panel. - 2.
+- 1. Disconnect signal switch wires from terminals on the fuse block. - 2.
 Remove steering wheel (par.
-7-6).
+7-5).
 Remove steering shaft upper bearing spring and spring seat. - 3.
-Remove signal switch housing from steering column jacket, pulling switch wires up far enough to permit working on underside of switch housing. - 4.
+Remove dial housing (Dynaflow only) and signal switch housing from steering column jacket, pulling switch wires up far enough to permit working on underside of switch housing. - 4.
 Drive old steering shaft bearing from switch housing, then drive new bearing into housing while supporting the housing on a board held on the knees.
 Drive only against outer race of bearing.
 NOTE: Bearing can also be installed after installation of switch housing on column jacket, if preferred. - 5.
-Install signal switch housing on column jacket, connect signal switch wires to terminals on instrument panel, install spring seat and spring, and install steering wheel according to location marks (par.
-7-6).
+Install signal switch housing and dial housing on column jacket, connect signal switch wires to terminals on the fuse block, install spring seat and spring, and install steering wheel according to location marks (par.
+7-5).